continuitydrift/eth-denver-2022/chapter-9.md

 It didn't work that way, Sunitha thought.
 Who knew where this strange guy's funding was coming from?
 Was it the same as what she, and her tight-knit group of friends had agreed upon?

 "Sunil can make anyone sound good," she said.
 "These instruments...Look, if you are reasonably competent as a musician, you can use money as an instrument.
 Especially if you can recognize the physical ability of the people involved in the craft of making them."

+"Look, someone's here.
+I'll call you back."

+"Okay," Nico said, leaving the helmet on.
+He'd wanted to ask her about Chase.
+He sent her an email.

+> When you get a chance, tell me what you think of Chase.
+Everyone else we on-board gets the same deal as what I described.
+Half up front, then you have to use the other half to pay people other than yourself.
+The delegatory division of the para-gaming org funding the project supposedly game theoried everything out to maximize co-operation and reliable results, but that only works if everyone gets along well enough to communicate.
+Any residual or derivative contracts based on the initial assets is up to you.

+Nico did the rounds of his virtual castle.
+The tapestries on the walls showed a rotating collection curated by the bio-feedback of ten thousand or so users of the software some of the Daemon Dao founders had released.
+The entire game was open source, but Nico did tend to accumulate a lot of access privileges and beta whitelisting from grateful guild-members he had sponsored.
+He had to admit, there was something sinister about his choices in virtual décor.
+Partly leaning into the daemon thing, partly exorcising the religious memes planted by an orthodox education, re-emerging unwelcome after a life-long relationship with atheism.

+Sunitha called him, using proprietary conferencing software, so by the time he'd made sure that his VPN was active he was afraid she would hang up.
+"Hello?
+Sunitha?"

+"Hey!
+So, Chase and Babacar are actually here, playing some kind of board game.
+You could talk to them if you want."

+The flamingo flapped its wings, and stood on one foot.
+"Of course, let me just grab some coffee.
+B-r-b."